Joint Distillation for Fast Likelihood Evaluation and Sampling in Flow-based Models: Method

 \iclrpar{Hutchinson Trace Estimator.} Computing divergence terms $\operatorname{div}(v(x_t, t))$ requires $O(d)$ backward passes for exact computation, making training prohibitively expensive for high-dimensional data.
 Following standard practice~\citep{grathwohl2018ffjord,lipman2022flow,song2020score}, we employ the Hutchinson trace estimator $\operatorname{div}(v) \approx \mathbb{E}_{\epsilon \sim \mathcal{N}(0,I)}[\epsilon^\top \nabla_x v \cdot \epsilon]$ which provides unbiased estimates with only $O(1)$ computational cost per training step.

 \iclrpar{Staged Training with Warm Start.} Since divergence supervision depends on having accurate velocity predictions, we adopt a staged training approach.
 In practice, we pre-train the sampling velocity component $u_{\theta}$ alone using existing flow map distillation techniques, which provides a good initialization for joint training later.
 Optionally, we can also pre-train a teacher flow matching model $v_\phi$ that serves as a reliable source of divergence supervision, replacing the potentially noisy $\operatorname{div}(u_{\theta}(x_t, t, t))$ with the more accurate $\operatorname{div}(v_\phi(x_t, t))$ during joint distillation.
+When using a pre-trained teacher model or warm-starting, we replace the flow matching loss with a teacher matching loss, which will be described next.

 \iclrpar{Shortcut-Distill-\modelname{}.} To further improve training stability and performance, we propose Shortcut-Distill, a shortcut model variant that combines the semigroup flow map with a learned teacher instantaneous velocity.
 Our three-stage pipeline consists of: (1) \thmbolddark{Teacher pre-training:} Train $v_{\phi}$ using standard flow matching; (2) \thmbolddark{Shortcut-Distill:} Warm start $\theta$ with the teacher parameters and replace $\Ldivvm$ with teacher supervision: $\mathbb{E}_{t}\left[\|u_{\theta}(x_t, t, t) - v_{\phi}(x_t, t)\|^2\right]$; (3) \thmbolddark{Joint distillation:} Warm start $\theta$ from sampling distillation, add divergence head and train both components jointly.
 This approach maintains the semigroup condition while leveraging a pre-trained velocity field to ensure the joint flow map are well-aligned.